 - What should parents, school staff, and clinicians each watch?

 Do not step down because everyone is tired of appointments.
 Do not discharge because your daughter had a few good sessions.
-And do not keep the same plan because your daughter likes the program if safety or functioning is still sliding.
+And do not keep the same plan because your daughter likes the program if her safety or functioning is still getting worse.

 Safer transitions are usually staged.
 A teen may keep outpatient therapy while reducing equine sessions.
 A family may add PHP before deciding whether residential care is needed.
-A discharge plan may include a school meeting, follow-up therapy visit, safety review, and a date to check whether gains are holding.
+A discharge plan may include a school meeting, follow-up therapy visit, safety review, and a date to check whether progress has continued.

 Helping gains carry over at home and school

-Equine work can stay trapped in the barn if no one connects it to home and school.
+Progress in Equine Therapy can stay trapped in the barn if no one connects it to home and school.
 A teen may settle near the horse, speak with the clinician, or finish a difficult task.
 Then she may come home and collapse under homework, sibling noise, or school pressure.

 Carryover needs named adults and small targets.
 “Use the skills at home” is too vague.
 A better plan says who will prompt what, when they will do it, and how the team will know whether it worked.